mdb/mdb.github.io/content/blog/2022-11-08-advanced-terraform-logic.md

   folder: vinyldns_baz
 ```

-...and, ultimately, `grafana.tf` enables the creation of...
+...and, finally, `grafana.tf` enables the creation of...

 * a Grafana folder for each item in `local.grafana_folders`
-* a Grafana dashboard whose name and title, respectively, corresponds to the `dashboard` attribute of each object in the `local.grafana_folders`
+* a Grafana dashboard whose name and title correspond to the `dashboard` attribute of each object in the `local.grafana_folders`

 `grafana.tf`: